browserengineering/book/book/visual-effects.md

 like putting a second piece of paper (called a *mask*) over the first one, and then using scissors to cut along the mask's edge.

-Clipping can be used via the CSS `clip-path` property.
+One way of expressing clipping on the web is via the CSS `clip-path` property.
 The [full definition](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path) is quite complicated, so let's just implement circular clips via the `circle(XXpx)`, which is used like this: